lukeed/taskr/docs/README.md

 ## CLI

-After you install Fly, you can access the CLI via `fly [options] [tasks]` in your terminal:
+You can access the CLI via `fly [options] [tasks]` in your terminal after installing Fly:

 ```
 fly task1 task2 ...
 ```

-Fly currently supports the following flags:
+Fly supports the following flags:

 #### `-h  --help`